 THIS REVIEW IS FOR ALL SEASONS, AS SUCH, IT CONTAINS SPOILERS

 Monogatari takes place in a city populated by about 20 people, cardboard cutouts, and kanji characters, and follows the story of Koyomi Araragi as he meets girls who have supernatural oddity-related issues in their lives and tries to help them.

 I am not a fan of the Monogatari anime, but I will get into why later in this review.

 The characters are all pretty much what you'd expect from a harem anime.
 There's the selfless main character, the Tsundere girlfriend, the shy Moe girl who turns out to actually be psycho and manipulative, the smart girl who

-wears glasses (for a brief time anyway), the little sister(s), the sports girl, the lesbian, etc.
+wears glasses (for a brief time anyway), the little sister(s), the athletic girl, the lesbian, etc.